ortelius/ortelius.io/content/en/blog/contributors/how-to-bake-an-ortelius-pi-part05.md

 }
 ```

-- A notification will look like this and you can correlate the information with the code above
+- A notification will look like this and you can correlate the information sent with the code above

 <div class="col-left">
 <img src="/images/how-to-bake-an-ortelius-pi/part05/35-jenkins-discord-notification.png" alt="jenkins discord notification"/>
 </div>
 <p></p>

 #### Creating a Multibranch Pipeline